 - In the multi-tier model, commands are sent to a "middle tier" of services, which then sends the commands to the DBMS.

 - The DBMS processes the commands and sends the results back to the middle tier, which then sends them to the client.

 Choosing the Correct Driver

-- Choosing the correct driver can have significant impact on performance.
+- Choosing the correct driver can have a significant impact on performance.

-- For two-tier applications use the type 1, 2 or 4 driver specific to the DBMS you are using.
+- For two-tier applications use the type 1, 2, or 4 drivers specific to the DBMS you are using.